 The proof of Theorem~\ref{theo:bdry-vanish} is also immediate: we notice from Proposition~\ref{pro:bd-ang} that for all $x$ in $\gamma_k$

 Thus the uniform bounds on the angular width for $\gamma_k$ guarantees that the second item in the hypothesis of Theorem \ref{t:CompactTheorem} is satisfied.

 Finally, let us prove the third item in Theorem \ref{sec:bdry-free} using the notation therein.
 Let us realize the surfaces $\Sigma_k$ as graphs over a fixed pointed hyperbolic disk $\P$ and let $\pi$ be the warped projection.
-Let us separate in two cases \begin{enumerate} \item In the case the sequence of points $\{\pi(y_k)\}_{k\in\mathbb N}$ stays bounded, then the sequence $\seqk{y}$ subconverges since $\seqk{\Sigma}$ subconverges as a graph over $\P$ \item Otherwise we can assume that $\{\pi(y_k)\}_{k\in\mathbb N}$ converges to a point $z_\infty$ in the boundary at infinity in $\P$.
+We separately treat two cases. \begin{enumerate} \item In the case the sequence of points $\{\pi(y_k)\}_{k\in\mathbb N}$ stays bounded, then the sequence $\seqk{y}$ subconverges since $\seqk{\Sigma}$ subconverges as a graph over $\P$ \item Otherwise we can assume that $\{\pi(y_k)\}_{k\in\mathbb N}$ converges to a point $z_\infty$ in the boundary at infinity in $\P$.
 Recall that $\Sigma_k$ is included in the convex hull $\Omega_k$ of $\Lambda_k$ and that $\Lambda_k$ is the graph of a 1-Lipschitz map $f_k$ over the boundary at infinity of $\P$.
 We may thus extract a subsequence so that $\seqk{f}$ converges to some 1-Lipschitz map $f_\infty$.
-It then follows that $\seqk{\Lambda}$ converges in the Haussdorff topology to some semipositive loop $\Lambda_\infty$ and thus that $\seqk{\Omega}$ converges in the Haussdorff topology to the convex hull of $\Lambda_\infty$.
+It then follows that $\seqk{\Lambda}$ converges in the Hausdorff topology to some semipositive loop $\Lambda_\infty$ and thus that $\seqk{\Omega}$ converges in the Hausdorff topology to the convex hull of $\Lambda_\infty$.
 Then $\seqk{y}$ converges to the element $f_\infty(z_\infty)$ in $\Lambda_\infty$.
-This concludes the proof \end{enumerate}
+This concludes the proof. \end{enumerate}